Assistant Instructor — Ph.D. in Arabic Linguistics, UT-Austin

 I became a doctoral student at UT-Austin after obtaining a BA in linguistics and an MA in Arabic Studies.
 I have many interests both academic and non-academic, and linguistics is the one I have chosen to focus on.
 I really enjoy teaching, especially foreign languages, and I feel very lucky to be a part of the UT Arabic teaching team, because here we are encouraged to experiment, create and constantly challenge ourselves and our students.
 I really enjoy coming up with practical ways in which I can make the learning experience a more efficient one both for myself and for others.

 My main research interests lie in Arabic sociophonetics and dialectology.
-Like any sociolinguist, I feel driven by my curiosity to understand language change.
+Like many sociolinguists, I feel driven by my curiosity to understand language change.
 So far my work has focused on the Levant, more specifically Syria and Lebanon, and I intend to continue exploring the ways in which Levantine speakers use language as a social tool.
-I would also like to incorporate issues of immigration and multilingualism in my sociophonetic work.
-My future research projects include Lebanese and Syrian populations in Brazil, and Moroccan communities in Southern France.
-And as much dialectology fieldwork as possible all over the Arab world.
+My dissertation is an analysis of how pause affects word-final vowels in an Arabic dialect of the region of Antakya in Southern Turkey.
+I would also like to incorporate issues of multilingualism in my sociophonetic work.
+My future research projects include bilingual Turkish/Arabic communities in Southern Turkey, Lebanese and Syrian populations in Brazil, and Maltese.

 ARA 611C • Intensive Arabic II